World Environment Day: 2018

 The theme for 2018 was "Beat Plastic Pollution".
 The host nation was India.
 By choosing this theme, it is hoped that people may strive to change their everyday lives to reduce the heavy burden of plastic pollution.
 People should be free from the over-reliance on single-use or disposables, as they have severe environmental consequences.
 We should liberate our natural places, our wildlife and our own health from plastics.
 The Indian government pledged to eliminate all single use of plastic in India by 2022.

 2019

 The theme for 2019 was "Beat Air Pollution".
 The host nation was China.
-This theme was chosen as air pollution kills about 7 million people annually.
+This theme was chosen as air pollution causes about 7 million premature deaths annually.

 In Réunion Island, Miss Earth 2018 Nguyễn Phương Khánh from Vietnam delivered her speech during World Environment Day with the theme "How to fight global warming".

 2020

 The theme for 2020 was "Time for Nature", and was hosted in Colombia in partnership with Germany.

 Colombia is one of the largest megadiverse countries in the world and holds close to 10% of the planet's biodiversity.
 Since it is part of the Amazon rainforest, Colombia ranks first in bird and orchid species diversity and second in plants, butterflies, freshwater fish, and amphibians.